Happy National Ice Cream Day!

 What is your favorite ice cream?

 P.S.
-If you are reading this post after Sunday, it’s still okay to enjoy a bowl of creamy ice cream any day.
+It’s okay to enjoy a bowl of creamy ice cream any day.